babelsociety/website/content/blog/in-depth-economy/index.md

 For example, suppose that there isn't enough bread in our community due to lack of bakeries.
 If we perceive it as a big lack, then it would be normal in Babel to join a bakery and learn the trade, or perhaps research how to produce more bread.

-How we'll solve the issue depends on our aptitudes, but the point is to act upon a problem we care for, solving it for both ourselves and the community. **By satisfying our personal desire, we have helped satisfy the desire for many more people**.
+How we solve the issue depends on our aptitudes, but the point is to act upon a problem we care for, solving it for both ourselves and the community. **By satisfying our personal desire, we also satisfy that desire for many more people**.

-Others will help and follow, but it's up to everyone to improve our community. **Don't wait for others, act!**
+Others will help and follow, but it's up to each of us to improve our community. **Don't wait for others, act!**

+### Mindful consumption

+In a society committed to consumerism, where having luxurious products is a status symbol, a way to put yourself above others, to feel as if we were better than others, universal free consumption can't exist because it is in stark contrast with its exclusiveness principle.
+The main characteristic of luxury is in fact that very few people can afford it, otherwise it will just be mundane.

+However consumerism main reason to exists is the need to sell as much as possible.
+Selling products in a market economy is the only way to get money, and through money we improve our lives.
+By removing profits from the picture, we eliminate the whole issue of consumerism.
+There is no reasons for a person to sell many more products than necessary, thus there is no reason to trick people in consuming more than they need.

+Thanks to these fundamental changes we create a system that naturally foster mindful consumption, where we take all that we need to live a meaningful life but no more.

+More importantly, if everyone consume what they need, we minimize the risk of artificial shortages caused by hoarding and wasting of resources.

+It also have the positive side effect to reduce pollution by both reducing overall amount of goods produced and the related waste.
+Just think of how much we could save by

 ### Prediction